notofonts/math/documentation/building-math-fonts/index.md

 The `flac` feature will be applied to accents over glyphs higher than this constant.
 It should be set to cap-height.

 #### `subscriptShiftDown`, `subscriptTopMax`, `subscriptBaselineDropMin`
-Positioning sub/superscripts in math is a bit involved, as there can be complex structures there, not only numbers or letters.
+Positioning superscripts in math is a bit involved, as there can be complex structures there, not only numbers or letters.

 * First, for a *single character*, the baseline of the subscript is shifted by `subscriptShiftDown` value (usually a negative value, since we want to shift down).
 If your font has the `subs` feature, this would be how much the subscript glyphs go down below the baseline; alternatively, if your font has a carefully set `OS/2.ySubscriptYOffset`, it would be the same value.
 (Note that while most font editors autogenerate `OS/2.ySubscriptYOffset` when not explicitly set, the autogenerated value may or may not be sensible, so test it and use your judgment!)
 Test equation: $a_a$.
 * However, if the subscript is *not* a single character, the above constant is not used.
 Instead, the subscript baseline is shifted below the bottom of the base by `subscriptBaselineDropMin`.
 Test equation: $a_{abc}$.